-Should Felons out of Prison but on Parole or Probation Regain Their Ability to Vote?
+Should People with Felony Convictions Who Are out of Prison but on Parole or Probation Regain Their Right to Vote?

 Barack Obama, JD, 44th President of the United States, stated the following in his July 14, 2015 speech “Remarks by the President at the NAACP Conference,” available at the White House website: